74644p/bootstrap-validator/README.md

 # HTML FORM validation Generator
 ## for "Bootstrap-Validator" by 1000hz
-The Validator plugin offers automatic form validation configurable via mostly HTML5 standard attributes.
+The Validator plugin offers automatic form generation based on user input, validation configurable via mostly HTML5 standard attributes.
 It also provides an unobtrusive user experience, because nobody likes a naggy form.

 ## Features